5 Steps to Successful LRS Implementation

 - Researching the best software options, detailing methods for implementation, and generally providing guidance and technical specifications for preferred system architectures for customers who are looking to integrate multiple systems and are looking for new ways to capture data

-- Writing integration scripts to transform non-xAPI flat file data into the correct format to create statements to go into Learning Locker
+- Writing integration scripts to transform non-xAPI flat file data into the correct format to create statements to go into Learning Pool LRS

-- Customer training on understanding their data within Learning Locker, including explaining the structure of statements, how to build useful dashboards and journeys etc
+- Customer training on understanding their data within Learning Pool LRS, including explaining the structure of statements, how to build useful dashboards and journeys etc

 - Analyzing customers’ learner data in order to help customers understand possible trends, helping them demonstrate the benefits of their learning programs to their superiors and wider teams

 Along with our broader Customer Success Team, our Solutions Consultants are on hand to help you through the whole implementation process – from pre-sales to post-implementation and beyond – and are happy to talk to your internal technical/IT teams to answer any questions and queries they may have regarding broader systems integration, hosting, support and security considerations.